T-monius/launchschool/120/lesson_4/rework_practice/easy_1/notes/complete_program_cats.md

-## Complete the Program = Cats!
+## Complete the Program - Cats!

 ### Understanding
-- The parent class `Pet` takes two arguments in the constructor
-- The child class takes 3
+- The `Pet` class is defined with a constructor that takes to parameters
+  + `name`
+  + `age`
+  + The parameters are assigned as state to instance variables by the same name
+  + The `Cat` class inherits from the `Pet`
+    * The constructor takes three parameters v. two
+    * Third a color description

 ### Task
 - Consider the following program.